cosmicvibes/docs/monitors/debug.md

 ### Enabled

-If Eyewitness detects `debug` mode has been enabled on your produciton server - it will send out an immediate alert.
+If Eyewitness detects `debug` mode has been enabled on your production server - it will send out an immediate alert.

 ### Disabled